 Support groups are offered for caregivers to meet others in the same situation, learn from each other and develop a mutual support system.
-These free and open groups are held on the third Wednesday, fourth Tuesday, and the second Saturday of each month.
-Respite is available for the Saturday group, and a community dinner is available on Wednesday's from September through May.
+These free and open groups are held on the third Wednesday, fourth Thursday, and the second Saturday of each month.
+Respite is available for the Saturday group.

-Center staff are trained to help you as a family caregiver to find and access needed resources and provide support.
+Center staff are trained to provide support to you as a caregiver and help you find and access resources.
+Learn more >

-Are designed to provide safe and nurturing support for people with memory loss while their caregivers take a break.
-Our memory companions are specifically trained to work with people with memory loss, visit with the care receiver, and provide activities that are meaningful and appropriate to teach individual’s stage of memory loss.
+Memory Companions provide safe and nurturing support for people with memory loss while their caregivers take a break.
+Memory companions are trained to work with people with memory loss, visit with the care receiver, and provide meaningful activities geared to their stage in memory loss.

-Friendly Visitor volunteers provide friendship to seniors and provide respite to caregivers.
-Visits occur once a week or every other week for 1-3 hours.
-Activities are determined by mutual interest and can include music, reading, games, conversations, crafts, and more.
+Friendly Visitor volunteers provide friendship to seniors and respite to caregivers.
+Activities can include music, games, conversations, crafts, and more.
+Learn more >

-Group respite activities are available for our Saturday Support Group and Education Series, and other select activities.
+Group respite activities are available for our Second Saturday Caregiver Education Sessions and our Saturday Support Group.

 > Second Saturday Caregiver Education

 Our Second Saturday Caregiver Education Sessions are specifically designed to cover caregiver topics and concerns.
 View our Events page for upcoming Saturday class topics.